release-engineering/koji-dojo/README.md

 ## Builder notes

-To use builder please use builder/docker-scripts/build-all.sh to build hub image instead of hub//docker-scripts/build.sh (please see comments inside the script for explanation)
+To use builder please use builder/docker-scripts/build-all.sh to build hub image instead of hub/docker-scripts/build.sh (please see comments inside the script for explanation)

-To start koji-db, koji-hub and koji-builder please use builder/docker-scripts/run.sh
+To start koji-db, koji-hub and koji-builder at once use builder/docker-scripts/run-all.sh

+To start only koji-builder use builder/docker-scripts/run.sh

 Example of builder bootstrap: